 The rooms are “first come, first served” unless booked.
 UMA-affiliated patrons have priority of Zoom Room use over public.
 Public patrons have a max duration of 2 hours of room use per day.
 To use a Zoom Room, inquire at the Circulation Desk.

 Guidelines for use of a Zoom Room include:

-When using a Zoom Room, students should be courteous to other patrons by maintaining reasonable speaking and video sound levels, and keeping the room clean by removing trash and furniture should be returned to its original place.
+When using a Zoom Room, users should be courteous to other patrons by maintaining reasonable speaking and video sound levels, and keeping the room clean by removing trash and furniture should be returned to its original place.